Open days and events

 In addition to your tuition costs, you can also expect to pay for:

 The complexity of issues relating to cell manufacturing, the underlying regulatory framework, reimbursement and viable business models all represent challenges that severely undermine the timing and the delivery of a sustainable healthcare model.
 Our programme will equip you with the knowledge that will enhance the understanding of these complex issues within an integrated and commercial context.
 This one-year advanced study course explores the biological, regulatory and business aspects of cellular therapy in the fields of biomedicine.
-You will study a range of modules that include Stem Cells in Cellular Therapies & Regenerative Medicine and Cellular Therapies in Immunology.
-You will also complete a dissertation related to business strategy development for cellular therapy.
-You will study modules totalling 180 credits throughout the year, with 60 credits coming from the 15,000 – 18,000 word dissertation.
+The course also includes a dissertation related to business strategy development for cellular therapy.
+You will study modules totalling 180 credits throughout the year, with 45 credits coming from the 15,000 – 18,000 word dissertation.
+The majority of learning for this degree takes place at the King’s College London Guy’s campus.
+Some of the lectures are also delivered at the Demark Hill and Waterloo campuses; please note that locations are determined according to where each module is taught.

 Waterloo campus is home of the Florence Nightingale Faculty of Nursing & Midwifery and facilities for other faculties